Last updated on November 25, 2025

 #5.
 Doubling Season

 “Let’s take Parallel Lives and make it way better.”
-Something like that must’ve been how the Doubling Season design meeting must’ve gone, because this card is ridiculous in how good it is.
+Something like that must’ve been how the Doubling Season design meeting went, because it's ridiculous how good this is.
+Ignore the fact that Parallel Lives came after the first printing of Doubling Season.

 Doubling the number of tokens you create and the amount of counters you can put on a permanent is objectively amazing.
 Word to the wise; that doubling also affects the loyalty counters your planeswalkers enter with.